Spend Wisely: Maximizing Post-Training Gains in Iterative Synthetic Data Bootstrapping: Main Theoretical Results

-We now compare the exponential policy with the polynomial policy.
-For any policy $\pi$, we introduce
+Notice that the above three theorems analyze the convergence of the respective policies (constant, polynomial, and exponential) as the number of iterations $T$ grows without imposing any limit on the total computational budget.
+We now {introduce the budget constraint and} compare the exponential policy with the polynomial policy.
+Specifically, for any policy $\pi$, we introduce

-denoting the minimum number of iterations needed for the policy $\pi$ to achieve a reward that is within $\varepsilon$ of the optimal $r^*$. $C(\pi, T^*(\pi, \varepsilon))$ is then the minimum cost to attain the target performance for policy $\pi$.
+denoting the minimum number of iterations needed for the policy $\pi$ to achieve a reward that is within $\varepsilon$ of the optimal $r^*$.
+The cost $C(\pi, T^*(\pi, \varepsilon))$ is then the minimum cost to attain the target performance of the policy $\pi$.
 The following theorem compares the total cost incurred by the exponential growth policy and polynomial policies in a worst-case scenario.

 \begin{theorem}[Worst-Case Optimality of the Exponential Policy, informal] For any constant or polynomial growth policy $\pi$ and a sufficiently small $\varepsilon$, we have